utility-server/documents/TERMS_AND_CONDITIONS.md

 For purposes of this Agreement:

-**"Services"** means all products and services provided by Utility Server, including but not limited to SPIDER (prerendering service), RHINO (edge caching service), MARLIN (image optimization and CDN service), Utility Client (command-line tool), and associated APIs, documentation, and support.
+**"Services"** means all products and services provided by DNS Stack Private Limited under the Utility Server brand, including but not limited to SPIDER (prerendering service), RHINO (edge caching service), MARLIN (image optimization and CDN service), Utility Client (command-line tool), and associated APIs, documentation, and support.

 **"Content"** means any data, text, images, videos, software, or other materials uploaded, transmitted, or processed through the Services.